livekit/client-sdk-js/.changeset/wicked-frogs-beg.md

 "livekit-client": patch
 ---

-Forward disconnect reason on leave requests
+Forward disconnect reason on leave requests and ConnectionErrors